Mark Esper: Withdrawal of U.S. forces from Germany

 In 2020, Trump directed the Pentagon to remove 11,800 of the nearly 35,000 American troops stationed in Germany.
 Trump said the move was partially influenced by U.S. frustration with the Nord Stream 2 gas pipeline from Russia to Germany, owned by Russia's Gazprom; cited Germany's unwillingness to spend more on defense in support of NATO and accused Germany of being "very delinquent"; and said of Germany: "They make a fortune off the troops.
 They build cities around our troops. ...
 We'll let ourselves get rich first."
 While Trump framed the withdrawal as an act of retribution against the Germans, Esper cited a different rationale, framing the decision in strategic terms, although he acknowledged that Trump's anger at German military spending "accelerated" the process.
 Esper agreed with Trump that Germany was a "rich country" that "can and should pay more for its defense."

-Secretary of the Army Dr. Mark T. Esper visits with U.S. and Allied soldiers conducting field training on his visit to Joint Multinational Readiness Training in Hohenfels, Germany Sept.
+Secretary of the Army Mark T. Esper visits with U.S. and Allied soldiers conducting field training on his visit to Joint Multinational Readiness Training in Hohenfels, Germany Sept.
 22, 2018.

 The idea for a significant reduction of troops from Germany originated from the White House, where it was pushed by two Trump advisers, Robert C. O'Brien and Richard Grenell.
 Esper had fended off Trump's demands to withdraw troops from Europe for months, citing a strategic review he had underway for all combatant commands, including U.S. European Command (EUCOM).
 Defense Department officials, largely cut off from the final troop withdrawal decision, feared a partial withdrawal from Germany would inhibit regional defenses against Russia.
 Despite significant concerns, Esper avoided publicly criticizing the plan and worked to implement Trump's directive in a way that wouldn't harm national security.